 How does it affect my Social Security benefits if I left the workforce to raise children or care for aging relatives?

 You must have earned 40 credits — you can earn up to four credits per year — and paid into Social Security to collect Social Security benefits.
 Your benefits are based on your 35 highest-earning years.
 So if you work part-time while your children are young or because you have caregiving duties, you may be able to boost your eventual benefit by working more than 35 years.
-Years where you earned more will replace those years where you earned less when your Social Security benefits are calculated.
+Years in which you earned more will replace those years where you earned less when your Social Security benefits are calculated.

 If you are in danger of not making 40 credits (10 working years), you can take on a part-time job or gig work while your children are young or wait a few extra years to retire until you’ve reached the minimum.
 However, you’ll need to earn at least $1,510 to earn one credit in 2022.